dbiir/ts-benchmark-base/readme.md

 # ts benchmark
 this is new version of ts-benchmark,the old version please see [this](https://github.com/foruever/tsbm)
+ts benchmark is tool used to test timeseries database
 # Prerequisites
 1. Java >= 1.8
 2. Maven >= 3.0